yu-tracy/UCPH-Web-Science-2022/README.md

 # UCPH-Web-Science-2022
-Some exercises and the final project
+Some exercises of this course